A question from an Audio Masterclass website visitor...

 So does this mean that it isn't as good when used as a studio monitor?

 Far from it.
-Transmission line loudspeakers are in fact very rare, because they have to be big to work.
-Very few people will listen to your recordings on transmission line loudspeakers.
+Transmission line loudspeakers are in fact very rare in the wider world outside of the studio or high-end hi-fi, because traditionally they are big to work effectively.
+Very few people will ever listen to your recordings on transmission line loudspeakers.

 Bass reflex loudspeakers, on the other hand, are very common - almost universal in fact.
 If you mix on bass reflex monitors, then you will get more of a flavor for what your typical listener will hear.